 We were very happy with room 6042.
 It was worth the wait to get a room with so much space and such a pleasant aspect, with three windows allowing us views of the river and the area around the hotel.
 It felt more like an apartment than a hotel room.
 But the space in the living and sleeping area came at the expense of compromise elsewhere...

-I mentioned compromise.
 The size of the bathroom was the compromise for the generous size of the other rooms.
-It had the feel of being crammed in between the outside corridor and the lounge area, which gave rise also to an unusual angular five-cornered shape.
+It felt crammed in between the outside corridor and the lounge area, which gave rise also to an unusual angular five-cornered shape.

-Options are limited in most bathrooms, but this one even more so.
-The toilet was to the right, bath across the wall opposite the door and sink on the wall to the left.
+Options are limited in most bathrooms, but in this one even more so.
+The toilet was to the right, the bath across the wall opposite the door, and the sink on the wall to the left.

 Fixtures and Fittings

-The bath appeared to be older and with the tiling at the side of it, I wondered if it had been fitted many years previously and never replaced since.
-But there was nothing wrong with it, other than it being smaller than I would have liked.
-A wall-mounted showerhead with a chrome hose ran off the bath taps.
+The bath appeared to be older.
+I wondered if it had been fitted many years previously with the tiling at the side of it.
+There was nothing wrong with it, other than it being smaller than I would have liked.
+A wall-mounted shower head with a chrome hose ran off the bath taps.
 A glass screen by the bath shielded the shower.
 There was a chrome grab rail, with a soap dish by the bath and also a vertical rail, as well as a towel rail at the end.